What types of students do you counsel?

 High school guidance counselors are amazing people who handle a wide range of academic, social and administrative tasks.
 In addition to assisting with college applications, high school counselors are also responsible for registering students for classes; monitoring grades and state-mandated test scores; attending special education meetings; dealing with behavioral issues; gathering assignments for sick students; ensuring compliance with state regulations, school board directives and administrative policies; facilitating safety and cultural inclusiveness programs; coordinating peer leadership and conflict resolution sessions; providing counseling for students who are handling stressful home lives; assisting students who are interested in joining the military or going to work directly after high school; and completing mountains of paperwork.
 According to the US Department of Education, the average student to guidance counselor ratio in US public schools is 491 to 1, and high school students receive an average of only 38 minutes of individual advising on college applications.
 In fact, according to IQS Research, only 4 in 10 high school students reported receiving ANY college-related information from their high school guidance counselor, and when they did, it was generally a lecture on school-specific procedures (e.g. how to order a high school transcript) given during an assembly of the entire senior class.
 Even with the best of intentions, high school guidance counselors are unable to spend much time with students for individualized college planning.

 On the other hand, independent college consultants focus solely on college admissions and are experts in that area.
 They personalize the college planning process by working one-on-one with students and families to identify schools that are a good fit academically, socially, emotionally, creatively and financially, and they are readily accessible to their clients during the evenings, weekends, school vacation days and summers.
-Unlike high school guidance counselors, independent college consultants spend about 20% of their time touring colleges, meeting with admissions officers, talking with students, and exploring the farthest corners of campus environments in order to get the “vibe” – that intangible spirit that defines each campus and is impossible to determine from books, websites and social media.
+Unlike high school guidance counselors, independent college consultants spend about 20% of their time touring colleges, meeting with admissions officers, talking with college students, and exploring the farthest corners of campus environments in order to get the “vibe” – that intangible spirit that defines each campus and is impossible to determine from books, websites and social media.
 This comprehensive insight about hundreds of colleges means that they can present students with a wide selection of possibilities and provide vital help in weighing factors such as curriculum, affordability, and the likelihood of admission.

 Moreover, a college consultant can ease the anxiety that surrounds the admissions process by providing ongoing support and advice regarding high school course selection, standardized testing, campus visits, essays, interview preparation, and financial aid.
 They can help students decide what extracurricular, summer, community service, and employment experiences are best suited to advance their personal and educational goals, and can assist students in narrowing their choices for college majors and potential careers.
 College consultants are unbiased advocates who view the admissions process holistically and try to make it as meaningful (and fun) as possible.